A topic from the subject of Isolation in Chemistry.

 Applications

-Drug isolation methods are used in a variety of applications, including:
+Drug isolation methods find applications in diverse areas, including:

 Conclusion